Medical Assisting (CA)

 Commission on Accreditation of Allied Health Education Programs

-5 year average program completion rate of 70%
+- 5 year average program retention rate of 72.7%

 Medical Assisting (CA) Requirements

 Note: Qualified applicants are expected to meet all admission criteria and matriculating students are expected to meet all progression criteria, as well as these Essential Functions of Medical Assisting Students.
 Students with documented need for accommodation are to meet with the Disability Resources Center.

 This is a Limited Entry Program.
 Therefore, an application for admission must be submitted by the application deadline and all prerequisite requirements must be completed by the completion deadline in order to be eligible for consideration.
 This material is reviewed using selection criteria set by the program.
 Applicants are notified of their standing by the Limited Entry office.